symfony-cmf/symfony-cmf-docs/reference/routing.rst

 Symfony CMF Routing Component
 =============================

+The `Symfony2 CMF Routing component <https://github.com/symfony-cmf/Routing>`_
-This library extends the Symfony2 Routing component.
+library extends the Symfony2 core routing component.
 Even though it has Symfony in its name, it does not need the full Symfony2 framework and can be used in standalone projects.
 For integration with Symfony we  provide the `Symfony2 bundle <https://github.com/symfony-cmf/RoutingExtraBundle>`_.